Thursday, 13 March 2025

 Continuing on from Chapter 1 let's begin with a brief recap of this extremely rare vehicle.

-The only surviving vehicle was recovered from the Pilica River in Poland.
-It is believed that only a handfull of these were ever manufactured, making it very rare indeed!
-This variant of the Sd.Kfz 8 was all but forgotten until it was recovered and then restored to operational condition.
-Having a full lightly armoured hull around the chassis and drive train, it is believed that this was a lost prototype of an armoured artillery tractor.
+The restored vehicle was recovered from the Pilica River in Poland.
+It is believed that only a handfull (period images show just three) of these were ever manufactured, making this surviving example pretty unique indeed!
+This armoured variant of the Sd.Kfz 8 was all but forgotten until it was recovered and then restored to running condition.
+Having a full lightly armoured hull around the chassis and drive train, it is believed that this was a prototype of an armoured artillery tractor.

-These are the only period images to be currently found online.
-The first image appears to show pneumatic tyred front wheels and a four door rear panel.
+Since commencing my build the below three period images are the only ones to be currently found online.
+The first one appears to show a vehicle fitted with pneumatic tyred front wheels and a four door rear panel.

 Both the lower front panels shape and design and the large upper panel overhang are very different on this example compared to what is offered in the Trumpeter kit.

-It appears Trumpeter have engineered their kit based on the restored vehicle and as there are so few period images to gain reference from, I built it 99% out of the box.
-The only aftermarket I could find back in 2012 was a set of solid tyred wheels that the surviving vehicle was fitted with and a drivers compartment bulkead in resin, both made by MR Modellbau: Front wheels.
-Driver compartment I purchased a set of the wheels but I am still undecided whether to utilise them.
+t appears Trumpeter have engineered their kit based on the restored vehicle.
+I originally built mine 99% out of the box.
+The only aftermarket I could find back in 2012 was a set of solid tyred front wheels that the surviving vehicle was fitted with, and a drivers compartment bulkead.
+Both offered in resin by MR Modellbau: Front wheels.
+Driver compartment.
+I purchased a set of the wheels but I am still undecided whether to utilise them.

-Since then PanzerArt also offer the solid tyred type wheels.PanzerArt RE35-695 Sd.Kfz 8 Solid rubber wheels
+Since then PanzerArt now offer the solid tyred type wheels.PanzerArt RE35-695 Sd.Kfz 8 Solid rubber wheels

 I rarely see this kit built so I figured it would be nice to see this over the finish line even with the work completed so long ago.
-Although it has travelled halfway across our fair isles due to moving home in the preceding years, thanks to it being packed in a plastic type storage box, it has thankfully remained fully intact.
+Although it has travelled halfway across our fair isles due to moving home in the preceding years, being safely packed in a plastic type storage box, it has thankfully remained fully intact.

-I’m pretty sure it’s not the norm to return to projects abandoned so long for obvious reasons but to get an idea if she was presentable enough to continue in its present form, in 2024 I snapped some pics to get a closer look.
+I’m pretty sure it’s not the norm to return to projects abandoned so long ago for obvious reasons, but to get an idea if she was presentable enough to continue in its present form, in 2024 I snapped some pics to get a closer look.
 Confident that previous work could be improved on with very little work I started jotting down ideas on how to add my current creativity.
-I’ve decided on a late war factory hard edged camo scheme similar to those seen on Hetzers and late war Sd.Kfz 251's.
+I’ve decided on a late war soft edged tri-tonal camo scheme similar to those seen on late war Sd.Kfz 251's.
 I’m in the process of accumulating vehicle drawings and images to get an idea of how to accomplish this without using masks.

 Day trippin!